 Build a record collection with that kind of money.

-On my flight to Israel during Thanksgiving, there was a lot of time to think about what our future home might look like and how much space there would be for not only all of the hi-fi and home theater equipment that we own — but our books, movies, and music.
+On a recent flight out of the country, there was a lot of time to think about what my future home might look like and how much space there would be for not only all of the hi-fi and home theater equipment that I own — but also the books, movies, and music.

-Having made the decision to keep my home in New Jersey until all 3 kids are out and married, I am not in rush to sell anything quite yet — but the home in Israel will likely only have room for two turntables.
+Having made the decision to keep my home in New Jersey until all 3 kids are out, I am not in rush to sell anything quite yet — but the home in Israel or South Africa will likely only have room for two turntables.

-Life in the land of milk and honey comes with some space limitations based on the rather high cost of living.
+Life in the land of milk and honey or Springboks comes with some space limitations based on the rather high cost of living.

 Having a $500 budget also helps.